 - a firm should only place faith in other firms’ screening (such as outsourcers or intermediaries) after taking steps to satisfy themselves that this is appropriate.

-In addition to the OFAC, NYDFS and FCA regulatory guidance referenced above, the Wolfsberg Group published ‘Guidance on Sanctions Screening’ in 2019.
-The guidance indicates that sanctions screening should be supported by key enabling functions, such as policies and procedures, a responsible person, a risk assessment, internal controls and testing.
+In addition to the OFAC, NYDFS and FCA regulatory guidance referenced above, the Wolfsberg Group, an association of 13 global banks, published ‘Guidance on Sanctions Screening’ in 2019.
+The Guidance indicates that sanctions screening should be supported by key enabling functions, such as policies and procedures, a responsible person, a risk assessment, internal controls and testing.
 These areas roughly correspond to the high-level pillars within OFAC’s Framework.
-In addition to Wolfsberg’s key enabling functions, the guidance also discusses principles for generating productive sanctions alerts, the need for metrics and reporting, independent testing and validation, data integrity, and criteria used to develop screening technology in-house or to select a vendor to provide such services.
+In addition to Wolfsberg’s key enabling functions, the Guidance also discusses principles for generating productive sanctions alerts, the need for metrics and reporting, independent testing and validation, data integrity, and criteria used to develop screening technology in-house or to select a vendor to provide such services.

 Governance and risk assessment

-For example, NYDFS requires that attributes for sanctions screening programmes address links between the risk assessment and the screening programme configuration.
-Specifically, the tools used to screen for sanctions exposure must be based on the risk assessment, configured in a risk-based manner, tested to ensure they provide results in accordance with the identified risks, and the entity must document links between risks identified and the configuration of the sanctions screening programme.
-This is an important reminder that entities should not implement software to address general sanctions risks; rather, they should identify specific sanctions risks and then develop or procure software that sufficiently addresses those identified risks.
+For example, the NYDFS requires that attributes for sanctions screening programmes address links between the risk assessment and the screening programme configuration.
+Specifically, the tools used to screen for sanctions exposure must be based on the risk assessment, configured in a risk-based manner and tested to ensure they provide results in accordance with the identified risks; in addition, the entity must document links between risks identified and the configuration of the sanctions screening programme.
+This is an important reminder that entities should not just implement software to address general sanctions risks; rather, they should identify specific sanctions risks and then develop or procure software that sufficiently addresses those identified risks.

 Internal controls – due diligence

-To properly screen for potential sanctions violations, proper due diligence must be performed.
-During customer onboarding, the entity must obtain and verify key information to identify the customer, including, but not limited to, name, alternate names, address, date of birth, registration number and country of incorporation.
+To properly screen for potential sanctions violations, sufficient due diligence must be performed.
+During customer onboarding, the entity must obtain and verify key information to identify the customer, including, but not limited to, name, alternate names, address, date of birth, registration number and country of incorporation, residence or nationality.
 These attributes are useful during subsequent sanctions screening as they help determine if a potential sanctions match is valid.
-The entity should also understand ultimate beneficial ownership (UBO) information, key trading partners, and supply chain information, where relevant.
+The entity should also understand ultimate beneficial ownership (UBO) information, key trading partners and supply chain information, where relevant.
 UBO information, in particular, is relevant in determining if a person or company falls within the sanctions restrictions due to their beneficial ownership of a sanctioned entity.
-Before processing transactions, the company may need to understand the counterparty UBO, supply chain information, shipping information, and M&A due diligence information, including UBOs, controllers, goods and services, and origin of goods.
+Before processing transactions, the company may need to understand the counterparty UBO, supply chain information, shipping information and mergers and acquisitions (M&A) due diligence information, including UBOs, controllers, goods and services and origin of goods.
 If insufficient due diligence is performed during onboarding and before transactions occur, it is difficult to have an effective sanctions screening programme in place later, when necessary and relevant information is not present with which to identify potential sanctions violations.